KHOmega/KH-PC-and-Linux-Setup/linux-setup.md

 After this, you will be brought back to your Wineprefix window.
 Go ahead and click `Cancel` until you are back to the Heroic Games Launcher window.

-- Step 5: Click `RUN EXE ON PREFIX`, and locate your `windowsdesktop-runtime-6.0.24-win-x64.exe` file you downloaded earlier, and select it.
+- Step 5: Click `RUN EXE ON PREFIX`, and locate your `windowsdesktop-runtime-6.0.25-win-x64.exe` file you downloaded earlier, and select it.
 After a couple seconds, this window will open, and go ahead and go through the installer.
+    - Note: The image below shows an older version of .NET 6 being installed.
+Please make sure to install the latest .NET 6!

 ![image](https://github.com/KHOmega/KH-SteamDeck-Setup/assets/93887977/7d04eda5-66aa-4322-8683-bddcdca33874)

 # Setting up OpenKH: